When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Results

-We push further the characterization of the populations targeted by each debiasing method by investigating their distributions.
-We conduct a Partial Least Squares Discriminant Analysis (PLS-DA) over the individuals of the Adult dataset whose predictions were changed by the fairness algorithms.
-For this, we compute the best linear combination of variables that explain how the individuals changed by the three bias mitigation were selected.
-Figure~\ref{fig:q3_2_plsda} shows the projection of these populations on the 2 most discriminative learned components (left), and the correlation matrix between the dataset features and the latent variables (right).
-On the top row are shown the results of the analysis being applied to women that were either targeted by LFR (red) or by Adversarial (blue), chosen because ROC does not target any women (cf Fig.~\ref{fig:q3-EY}); while the bottom row focuses on men being targeted by LFR (blue) and ROC (red), chosen for clarity.
-Individuals whose prediction was changed by both methods are excluded, and the final AUC scores for each model are respectively $0.95$ and $0.91$.
-On the right, the associated rotation correlation matrices highlight the features used in the construction of the components and allow to discriminate between the two populations.
-The two algorithms thus seem to focus on women of different marital and relationship statuses and education.
-For men on the other hand, the origin country (LFR rather targeting non-American people compared to ROC) and the capital gain (LFR targeting higher values) seem to be the features focused.
-These qualitative results highlight the diversity in the strategies employed by the considered methods.
-Besides targeting different instances, they thus also focus on different subspaces of data.
+In the right column, the correlation matrix between the features describing the input space~$X$ and the latent variables learned by PLS-DA is shown: the closer to the center $(0., 0.)$ the features are, and the less they contribute to the two components.
+On the contrary, the further they are, the higher their importance is in constructing the latent variables, and thus in separating the two subpopulations.
+In the top row, we observe that the two algorithms thus seem to focus on women of different marital and relationship statuses and education.
+For men on the other hand, the origin country (LFR rather targeting non-American people compared to ROC) and the capital gain (LFR targeting higher values) seem to be the most important features.
+These qualitative results highlight the diversity in the strategies employed by the considered methods: besides targeting different instances, they thus also focus on different regions of the feature space.

-Although the observed targeted populations are not always stable over rerunning (cf Table~\ref{tab:runs_intersection}), they generally remain significantly different.
-Answering the present research question, the affected individuals vary depending on the dataset, method and run considered.
-Given the variability of the results, no conclusion about the actual strategy employed by each algorithm (e.g. in terms of populations targeted) is to be be drawn, however the differences highlighted underline the -generally hidden- diversity of the fairness methods, and raise questions about their practical use.
+When retraining the bias mitigation algorithms and replicating this same experiment, we do not observe any consistency in the features selected by each method.
+This aligns with the results of in Table~\ref{tab:stability-dp}): retraining the same algorithms may lead to drastically different models, and no conclusion can be drawn on specific strategies employed by the considered methods.
+Yet, the differences highlighted underline the -generally hidden- diversity of the fairness methods, and raise questions about their practical use.

-In the next section, we draw some final conclusions and takeways from this study, and discuss possible ways forward.